vxyagr/loka_canister/readme2.md

 ## Roadmap
 Describe the project roadmap, this could be the grant milestones, but it could also be the team's broader project roadmap.

-- [Q4 2023] Alpha Launch - Miner Dashboard.
+- [Q4 2023] Alpha Launch - Miner Dashboard
-- [Q1 2024] Lokamining Launch.
+- [Q1 2024] Lokamining Launch
-- [Q2 2024] Trove Bear and Bull Vault.
+- [Q2 2024] Trove Bear and Bull Vault

 ## License
-This project is licensed under the MIT license, see LICENSE.md for details.
-See CONTRIBUTE.md for details about how to contribute to this project.
+This project is licensed under the GNU 3 license

-## Acknowledgements
-- Hat tip to anyone who's code was used
-- External contributors
-- Etc.

 ## References
 - [Internet Computer](https://internetcomputer.org)
+- [Loka Whitepaper]
+- [Loka Technical Documentation]